The 'Mixing Secrets' Free Multitrack Download Library:

-Can I use my mixes/masters of these multitrack projects to publicise my own mixing/mastering services?
+Can I use my mixes/masters of these multitrack projects as part of a portfolio to publicise my own mixing/mastering services?

 That kind of usage is not permitted under the terms I agreed with the library contributors, so you'd have to contact the artist/producer in question directly to ask for permission.
 (There are contact URLs alongside almost all the library listings.
 Where no contact URL is provided, it's because the contributor of that multitrack has chosen not to invite further contact, which therefore means you can't use mixes of their work for your own commercial publicity purposes.)
 The artists and producers concerned are generally a very amenable bunch, so I'd personally expect most of them would be more than happy to give permission -- after all, you'll effectively be publicising their music for them.

 Can I use these multitracks as the basis for my on-line video tutorials?

 On the basis that such usage is educational, this shouldn't be a problem, as long as the tutorial is entirely not-for-profit.
 However, if you're charging anyone to view the tutorial, or if the tutorial itself is 'monetized' in any way (perhaps by including adverts or other promotional devices), then please contact the relevant multitrack contributors directly for permission.

 Can these multitracks be used for mix-off competitions?